konstantinlindner/lifelytics-v1/server/README.md

 # Backend

-The backend is based on Express for the rest API and Prisma for communicating with the DB.
-The DB itself is a CockroachDB instance.
+The backend is based on Express and a Supabase DB.